Buy Now Pay Later Ecommerce Stores

 But should merchants offer Buy now, pay later?
 These are the important points to consider when making the decision…

-Most BNPL services work by making the brand pay up to 30 Australian cents on each product that their customers buy, plus a small percentage of the product price, between 2% and 6%.
+Most BNPL services work by making the brand pay a few cents or pennies on each product that their customers buy, plus a small percentage of the product price, between 2% and 6%.

 Alternatively, you can visit the BNPL service’s own website directly, or contact an eCommerce digital service provider for help.